Robust Superradiance and Spontaneous Spin Ordering in Disordered Waveguide Quantum Electrodynamics

-Instead, the bound in Eq.~\eqref{OurBound} arises from an optimization over separable states, which turns out to be a much tighter bound due to the semiclassical nature of superradiance.
+Instead, the bound in Eq.~\eqref{OurBound} arises from an optimization over separable states, which turns out to be a much tighter bound.
 We first note that for weak disorder with $\Theta \leq \pi/2$, the quantities $\cos( \xi_{i} - \xi_{j} ) \geq 0$ are all positive.
 This makes $\{ \phi_{i} = \phi_{j} \}$ the optimal configuration and we obtain the exact upper bound

 which is also very close to the numerical values for $\mathcal{R}_\star$ plotted in Fig.\,\ref{bound}.
 Note that already in the absence of disorder, the rate $\mathcal{R}_\star/(\gamma N^2)\simeq 0.19$ is slightly lower than the maximally possible rate of $\mathbb{R}/(\gamma N^2)=1/4$, which can be attributed to the fact that the state in Eq.~\eqref{eq:ProductState} represents a mixture of trajectories, for which the superradiant burst occurs at slightly different times \cite{GrossPhysRep1982} (see also \cite{ZhangPRL2025} for the mixture of QSDMF trajectories).
-Leaving this averaging effect aside, this comparison suggests that even in the presence of disorder, the dipole tends to maximize the decay rate during the superradiant burst and that we can use $ \mathbb{R} \gtrsim \mathcal{R}_{\star} $ as a tight upper bound.
+Leaving this averaging effect aside, this comparison suggests that even in the presence of disorder, the dipole tends to maximize the decay rate during the superradiant burst and that we can use $ \mathbb{R} \gtrsim \mathcal{R}_{\star} $ as a rather tight upper bound.